ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/querying/how-to-customize-query.java.markdown

 {PANEL:WaitForNonStaleResults}

-Queries can be 'instructed' to wait for non-stale results for a specified amount of time using the `WaitForNonStaleResults` method.
+Queries can be 'instructed' to wait for non-stale results for a specified amount of time using the `waitForNonStaleResults` method.
 If the query won't be able to return non-stale results within the specified (or default) timeout, then a `TimeoutException` is thrown.

 {NOTE: Cutoff Point}